Chicken Plan by Kim Tilley

 Prep time: start 3 hours before you want to serve this.

 Preheat oven to 350°F. Remove giblets from chicken and clean the cavity well.
 Pat the chicken dry.
 Working with chicken breast side up, fold wings toward neck, then fold up and under back of chicken so they stay in place.

-In a small bowl combine 2 Tbsp fresh minced rosemary (or 2 tsp dried), 2 Tbsp olive oil, 1 tsp salt, and ¼ tsp pepper.
+In a small bowl combine 2 tablespoon fresh minced rosemary (or 2 teaspoons dried), 2 tablespoon olive oil, 1 teaspoon salt, and ¼ teaspoons pepper.
 Halve potatoes and place around rack in roasting pan.
-Drizzle the potatoes and chicken with the 1 tbsp lemon juice and 3 tbsp olive oil and sprinkle with ¾ tsp salt and ¾ tsp pepper.
+Drizzle the potatoes and chicken with the 1 tablespoon lemon juice and 3 tablespoon olive oil and sprinkle with ¾ teaspoons salt and ¾ teaspoons pepper.
 Rub into skin of chicken and toss potatoes to coat well.

 Roast chicken for 1 hour and 15 minutes in a 350° oven, basting chicken and potatoes occasionally.
 When chicken is golden brown, cover with a tent of foil to prevent further browning.
 Add green beans to roasting pan and toss with potatoes.
 Roast for another hour, basting chicken and veggies occasionally, or until meat thermometer reads at least 175°F. (I find the times to be pretty reliable; add 15 more minutes if you want to be extra sure).
 Remove foil during last few minutes of roasting and brush chicken again with pan drippings for attractive sheen (this chicken is GORGEOUS!).
 Place chicken on a large serving platter and remove string.
 Arrange potatoes and green beans around chicken and garnish with rosemary.